The GED® Test: A Thinking Marathon

 The runner who starts a 26-mile race on a sprint seldom finishes the race.
 Smart marathoners understand pacing, energy preservation, and perseverance.

-Smart GED, HiSET, and TASC test-takers also need pace themselves over the full test—mentally, physically, and energetically.
+Smart GED and HiSET test-takers also need pace themselves over the full test—mentally, physically, and energetically.

 - Start with a free online practice test to find out what you need to study.

-- Use a GED, HiSET, or TASC study program to prepare.
+- Use a GED or HiSET study program to prepare.

 - When you think you’re ready, take a full practice test that approximates the test time.
 This will give you real-time experience with timing and pacing.
 You’ll be confident that you can pass.